KenKundert/emborg/doc/commands.rst

 ::

-   emborg settings
+   > emborg settings

-Add '-a' option to list out all available settings and their descriptions rather than the settings actually specified and their values.
+Add ``--all`` option to list out all available settings and their descriptions rather than the settings actually specified and their values.

 .. _umount: